 My personal spiritual journey has given me a unique perspective on humanity and our place on Earth.
 I have been an Engineer, a clergyman, a Family Therapist, a college instructor, a Zen/Taoist teacher, and an author.
 Each part of my life has prepared me for the present moment.

 As an Elder, I feel I can no longer charge for my work as it is my responsibility and my gift to my wider community.
-However, in a true “gift economy” the wider community also has a responsibility to the Elder.
-Nancy and I need some income in addition to our modest royalties and small pension.
+However, in a true “gift economy” the wider community participates in a circle of gifts and giving.

 As I enter what I hope is the most creative and vital segment of my life, I am led to ask for patronage.
 The word, “patron” comes from the Latin root meaning, “father.”
 Thus it carries both light and dark connotations.
 One can be patronized, that is, treated like an ignorant and incompetent child.
 In our “stand on your own two feet,” culture, to be patronized in this manner is to be diminished and devalued.
 On the other hand, one can be supported, valued, and nurtured by a true patron, one who sees and affirms the value within us.
 True patronage can take many forms.
 It can be the emotional support of a caring presence.
 It can also be the practical financial support that manifests in the act of being a “patron” of a museum. a symphony, a theater, a school, or as was common in Renaissance society, of an individual artist or craftsperson.